Applying For Social Security Disability Benefits After Age 50

 The Social Security Administration recognizes that older workers can find it more difficult to adjust to new types of work.
 As a result, you may qualify for disability benefits after you reach age 50 even if you did not qualify when you were younger.

 The lawyers at Pashler & Devereaux have extensive experience helping older workers qualify for Social Security Disability benefits.
-From our law office in Buffalo, we represent clients throughout western and upstate New York.
+From our law office in Amherst, we represent clients throughout western and upstate New York.

 Older Workers Might Not Need To Adjust To Other Types Of Work